 At Children’s Hospital Colorado, the safety of our patients, visitors, providers, nurses and support staff remains our highest priority.
 For everyone's safety, we continue to require all visitors and team members to wear a face covering (sometimes called a face mask).
-We're also limiting the number of caregivers and non-clinical team members in our facilities and clinics.
+We're also limiting the number of caregivers and visitors in our facilities and clinics.

 Below you will find answers to the most common questions about Children’s Colorado face covering requirements.
 Children’s Colorado is in this with you and your children, and we are following the guidelines of the Centers for Disease Control and Prevention (CDC) and State of Colorado.
 In the time of COVID-19, we’ve had to make some difficult decisions.
 Our hope is that this will help protect you, your loved ones, and those caring for you and all our patients.